 I imagine it’s going to save even more time for the ladies.

-First, because I didn’t do it in the right order, and second because I would forget something and then have to go back.
+First, I didn’t do it in the right order, and second, I would forget something and then have to return.

 Here’s my morning routine in detail:

 - Do my business in the bathroom (1 min)